 Action on Climate

-314 species—nearly half of all North American birds—as severely threatened by climate change.
-Hear the latest news on what this means for California's birds from an Audubon climate scientist and what you can do to help.
+389 species—two-thirds of all North American birds—are severely threatened by climate change.
+Hear the latest report on what this means for California's birds from an Audubon climate scientist and what you can do to help.

 How you can help, right now